praeducer/HTML-tag-scorcher/README.md

 Info
 ----
-Create a class in the langauge of your choice that will read HTML content input and score and give an arbitrary score based our set of rules.
-The content should be assigned a key/name so changes to the content can be reran over time to determine improvement/regression of the score.
-Each score and run should be stored in a persistant storage that can be used to generate some basic reporting.
+Create a class in the langauge of your choice that will read HTML content input and score and give an arbitrary score based a set of rules.
+The content should be assigned an unique id or name so changes to the content can be reran over time to determine improvement/regression of the score.
+Each unique run should be stored with the date and time it was run along with the score received for the content.

-You can use external libraries if you feel they will aid you but you must include them in your class.
+You can use external libraries if you feel they will aid you but you must place them in the appropiate folder based on the project layout section.

 Code Requirements
 -----------------
 * Accept HTML Content Input
 * Accept unique id/name for HTML Content to score (filename, url, supplied id)
-* Score HTML content based on score rules
+* Score HTML content using the scoring guide
-* Save results to MySQL database
+* Save results to a MySQL database
-* Method: Retrieve score for a unique id
+* Method: Retrieve scores for a unique id
-* Method: Retrieve all content runs per date range
+* Method: Retrieve all scores run in the system for a custom date range
 * Method: Retrieve highest scored unique id
 * Method: Retrieve lowest scored unique id
 * Additionally you should write one query that will find the average score for all runs **__see project layout below__**

 ## Bonus
 * tag names are case-insensitive (ie: Html is the same as html)
-* Parses multiple sections of the HTML content at the same time
+* Parse multiple sections of the HTML content at the same time for performance

 Scoring Rules
 -------------
+Each starting tag should below has been assigned a score.
+Each tag in the content should be added/subtracted to the total score.

-Only starting tags should be counted.
-(We will assume for this project our html code creator put all the ending tags in place.)
+(We will assume for this project our html code creator created valid html)

 | TagName | Score Modifier | TagName | Score Modifier |
 | ------- | :------------: | ------- | -------------- |